Park Lane Terrace Limited LTC Home

 10. Can I bring in my personal items?

-Residents are encouraged to bring personal belongings into the facility to make their space within the facility more familiar.
+Residents are encouraged to bring personal belongings into the home to make their space within the residence more familiar.
 Electrical items are inspected by the Park Lane Terrace maintenance person and are tagged.
 Anything that is important to the resident and can be accommodated safely in their room is welcomed.

 11. What information is required at the time of admission?

-When a resident is admitted, families must bring to the office a copy of the POA and social insurance number.
-Any resident admitted into a basic or ward accommodation is potentially eligible for a rate reduction.
-This requires that families bring in the notice of assessment from the latest income tax filing.
+When a resident moves in, they or their family must bring to the office a copy of the POA and social insurance number.
+Any resident who moves into a basic or ward accommodation is potentially eligible for a rate reduction.
+This requires that the or their family bring in the notice of assessment from the latest income tax filing.
 This will allow us to determine if the resident qualifies for a rate reduction based on his/her income.

 12. What if I decide to leave Park Lane Terrace for another Long Term Care Home?

-If a resident is discharged to another facility, they are responsible for room charges up to but not including the day of discharge.
-Although the facility appreciates advance notice, and it is in the best interests of the resident, no advanced notice of leaving is required.
-Park Lane Terrace works with other facilities and community resources to make each transfer or discharge as smooth as possible.
+If a resident moves out to another long term care home, they are responsible for room charges up to but not including the day of move out.
+Although the residence appreciates advance notice, and it is in the best interests of the resident, no advanced notice of leaving is required.
+Park Lane Terrace works with other long term care homes and community resources to make each transfer or move out as smooth as possible.

 Park Lane Terrace offers a secure environment.
 All doors are secured with mag locks that prevent the door from being opened internally or externally.
 All doors will automatically release in the event of fire.
 Many of the doors have key pads adjacent to them that when activated will release the mag locks for a time limited window, allowing residents, family or staff to enter or leave the building.
 Doors will alarm or re-lock at the end of this designated window of time.